dart-lang/language/doc/life_of_a_language_feature.md

 If consensus is reached on a specific proposal and we decide to accept it, a member of the language team will be chosen to shepherd the implementation.
-The implementation will be tracked via three artifacts:
+The implementation will be tracked via two artifacts:

-  - An implementation plan document

   - A 'implementation' issue.

   - A feature specification document

-The implementation plan must be located in a sub-directory with the name of the feature (`/[feature-name]/`) located inside the `accepted/future-releases/` folder.
-The filename should be `implementation-plan.md`.
-The implementation plan should generally include at least:

-  - Affected implementation teams.

-  - Schedule and release milestones.

-  - Release flag if required, plan for shipping.

 The 'feature specification' is **a single canonical writeup of the language feature** which is to serve as the implementation reference.
 Feature specifications use Markdown format.
-The file name should be `feature-specification.md`, and the feature specification should be located in the same sub-directory as the implementation plan.
+The file name should be `feature-specification.md`, and the feature specification should be located inside the `accepted/future-releases/` folder.

-A meta-issue (labelled `implementation`) will be filed in the language repository for tracking the implementation process.
+The implementation issue (labelled `implementation`) will be filed in the language repository for tracking the implementation process.
 This top of this issue must contain links to:

-  - The related `request` issue

-  - The related `feature` issue
+  - The related `request` and `feature` issues (if they exist)

-  - A link to the implementation plan

   - A link to the feature specification